 Cash collateral received from the borrower is invested by lending agents, as agents for the UCRS Plans, in investment pools in the name of the UCRS Plans, with guidelines approved by the UCRS Plans.
 These investments are shown as investment of cash collateral in the statements of net position.
-At June 30, 2023 and 2022, the securities in these pools had a weighted average maturity of 3 days.
+At June 30, 2024 and 2023, the securities in these pools had a weighted average maturity of 11 days and three days, respectively.
 The UCRS Plans record a liability for the return of the cash collateral shown as collateral held for securities lending in the statements of net position.
 Securities collateral received from the borrower is held in an investment pool by the UCRS Plans' custodial bank.

-At June 30, 2023 and 2022, the UCRS Plans had little exposure to borrowers because the amounts the UCRS Plans owed the borrowers were substantially the same as the amounts the borrowers owed the UCRS Plans.
+At June 30, 2024 and 2023, the UCRS Plans had little exposure to borrowers because the amounts the UCRS Plans owed the borrowers were substantially the same as the amounts the borrowers owed the UCRS Plans.
 The UCRS Plans are fully indemnified by their lending agents against any losses incurred as a result of borrower default.

-Securities lending transactions at June 30, 2023 and 2022, are shown below in Table 3.1:
+Securities lending transactions at June 30, 2024 and 2023, are shown below in Table 3.1.